Predictive analytics and AI deliver a winning fan experience

-At this point, Riola and his team use the in-memory analytics engine of SAS Viya to model the data and predict what products and services fans are likely to purchase.
+At this point, Riola and his team use SAS to model the data and predict what products and services fans are likely to purchase.
 Personalized offers are then automatically sent to fans via push notifications, website banners and emails.

 “We’ve been believers in analytics for a long time,” Riola says.
 “But we’re getting much more sophisticated in how we use analytics to personalize the fan experience and grow our business.”

 A certain segment of fans, for example, will browse jerseys in the app marketplace following a hot performance from one of the Magic’s top players.
 Using SAS, this interest is scored with predictive models and combined with existing knowledge about these shoppers to display personalized offers for the jersey in the app.